eniware-org/eniware-dev-docs/sphinx/source/eclipse-set-guide.rst

    :alt: Branch selection

 Click the **Next** button.
-In the next window you have to choose the **Local Destination** (a directory to clone the repository into), and mark the **Import all existing Eclipse project after clone finishes** checkbox:
+In the next window, you have to choose the **Local Destination** (a directory to clone the repository into), and mark the **Import all existing Eclipse project after clone finishes** checkbox:

 .. _eniware-local-destination:

 .. figure:: /images/6-local-destination.png
-   :alt: Local Destinationn
+   :alt: Local Destination

 Click the **Finish** button to check out the projects.